corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/config-angel-service-parameters.md

 *(Optional)* The time in seconds to wait before polling the Zone Service.

 * **networkParametersFile**:
-The path of the network parameters file.
+The path to the network parameters file.
 This is the plain-text version of the network parameters also used when setting the initial network parameters, this is not the binary `network-parameters` file that Corda nodes use.
 Only used for the `NETWORK_MAP` service type.

     {{% important %}}
     The `networkParametersFile` property can only be specified if `service.type` is set to `NETWORK_MAP`.
     {{% /important %}}

 * **service**: